 Tips & Actions:

-– comment on other blogs (but only if you have something to add to the conversation).
+– comment on other blogs and on social media (but only if you have something to add to the conversation).
 Those comments make people’s days, I speak from experience on that one!

 – respond to comments on your blog